jorgemf/kaggle_redefining_cancer_treatment/README.md

 This model is 2 stacked CNN layers with 50 filters and a kernel size of 5 that process the sequence before feeding a one layer RNN with 200 GRU cells.

-### QRNN

-This model is based in the model of [Quasi-Recurrent Neural Networks](https://arxiv.org/abs/1611.01576) with 3 layers and 50 filters in the convolution.

 ### HAN

 This model is based in the model of [Hierarchical Attention Networks (HAN) for Document Classification](https://www.cs.cmu.edu/~diyiy/docs/naacl16.pdf) but we have replaced the context vector by the embeddings of the variation and the gene.
 This is, instead of learning the context vector as in the original model we provide the context information we already have.

 As this model uses the gene and variation in the context vector of the attention we do not use the same full connected layer to make the predictions as in the other models.
 We use a simple full connected layer with a softmax activation function.
+A input we use a maximum of 150 sentences with 40 words per sentence (maximum 6000 words), gaps are filled with zeros.

 ## Results